-The Latin Quarter is located near the Boulevard St. Germain and the Boulevard St. Michel.
+The Latin Quarter is located near the boulevard Saint Germain and the bd St. Michel.
 These are the two main streets running through the area.

 Since the Middle Age, this riverside quarter has been dominated by the Sorbonne and acquired its name from the early latin-speaking students.
 It dates back to the Roman town across the Ile de la Cité.
 In 1215 the Pope approved the establishment of a university on the left bank of the Seine in Paris.
 Students and teachers alike settled in the area and since Latin was the official language of education at that time, the area came to be called the Latin Quarter.